preloadFOOD_CANADIAN_LOBSTER_ROLL_HOT_DOG

 With the type of temperatures Canada experiences, especially in the winter, it comes as no surprise that some traditional Canadian meals should include soups.
 Nothing is more comforting and warming than a bowl of soup.
 The split pea soup, with Quebecois origins, is earthy, creamy and utterly delicious.

-Originally made with split peas and ham hock, it’s thought to have come to Quebec with French immigrants as early as the 17th century, later spreading to other parts of Canada as people moved to find work.
-In Newfoundland and Labrador, it’s now made using pork or ham, especially at Easter when there’s leftover ham after the Easter celebration.
-Here, it’s often served with doughboys, a large dumpling that can be used to scoop up the tasty soup.
-There’s no better companion.
+Originally made with split peas and ham hock, it’s thought to have come to Quebec with French immigrants as early as the 17th century before spreading to other parts of Canada.
+In Newfoundland and Labrador – both popular camping destinations – it’s made using pork or ham.
+Locals especially enjoy it at Easter when it’s made using leftover ham.
+You’ll find its often paired with doughboys: large dumplings that can be used to scoop up the tasty soup.

 A delicious Tomato Juice Coktail (Bloody Caesar or Bloody Mary), served with a slice of lemon and a branch of celery, with ice cubes.

-It’s perhaps only right to mention a drink that’s favoured by most Canadians, especially for brunch: the Caesar cocktail.
-Attaining the emblem of Canada’s national cocktail, just like the bloody Mary, it’s made with vodka, tomato juice, Tabasco and Worcestershire sauce.
+It’s perhaps only right to mention a drink that’s favoured by most Canadians, especially for brunch: the Caesar.
+It’s Canada’s national cocktail and, just like the Bloody Mary, it’s made with vodka, tomato juice, Tabasco and Worcestershire sauce.
 That’s where the similarities end, however.
 In Canada, the garnishes are what it’s become famous for.

-These range from simple onion rings, sliders and hot dogs to even a whole roast chicken.
-Whilst in Vancouver, the recommended place to consume yours is with brunch at Core on Davie, a gastropub that opened in 2007 and has become a firm favourite with both locals and travellers alike.
+These range from simple onion rings, sliders and hot dogs to even a whole roast chicken!
+In Vancouver, the recommended place to enjoy one with brunch is Score on Davie: a gastropub that has become a firm favourite with both locals and travellers alike.
 Try the corn dog with dill and honey mustard accompanied by onion rings.

 About the author